 Adapting to dynamic weather conditions, currents, and other environmental factors that affect ship navigation

 Research by de Vos, Hekkenberg et al. in 2021 highlights the goal of autonomous shipping.
-It aims to reduce maritime traffic accidents caused by human factors, which account for 75% to 96% of incidents as reported by Allianz.
+It aims to reduce maritime traffic accidents caused by human factors, which account for 75% to 96% of incidents globally.

 Cybersecurity Risks in Autonomous Ships